eladtpro/azure-aks-scaler/README.md

 #### <a name="forth"></a>Create Kubernetes service account

-1. Create a Kubernetes service account and annotate it with the client ID of the managed identity created in the previous step using the [az aks get-credentials](https://learn.microsoft.com/en-us/cli/azure/aks#az-aks-get-credentials) command.
+Create a Kubernetes service account and annotate it with the client ID of the managed identity created in the previous step using the [az aks get-credentials](https://learn.microsoft.com/en-us/cli/azure/aks#az-aks-get-credentials) command.
 Replace the default value for the cluster name and the resource group name.

+1. Get access credentials for a managed Kubernetes cluster.
+By default, the credentials are merged into the .kube/config file so kubectl can use them.
+See -f parameter for details.

 ```
 az aks get-credentials -n "${CLUSTER_NAME}" -g "${RESOURCE_GROUP}"
 ```

 2. Copy the following multi-line input into your terminal and run the command to create the service account.
 ```